 CDSP was founded in 1893 to train clergy locally for the Episcopal Church in the West.
 The Rt.
 Rev. William F. Nichols, the seminary’s founding dean, understood the peculiar character of the frontier society springing up on the Pacific slope.
-As the second bishop of the Diocese of California, he recognized that the church had only a brief history in the West, and needed to earn its place through a patient pastoral presence animated by missionary spirit.
+As the second bishop of the Diocese of California, he recognized that the church had only a brief history in the American West and needed to earn its place through a patient pastoral presence animated by missionary spirit.

 Move to Berkeley